-5.2.2 Purpose 1 has been defined as relating to the effect that development of the Site would have on London, Luton, Dunstable areas.
+5.2.2 Purpose 1 has been defined as relating to the effect that development of the Site would have on London, Luton, Dunstable or Stevenage.
+There would be no effect on these conurbations due to the distance the Site is from these large built up areas.
 It is therefore concluded that the Site does not contribute to this Green Belt purpose i.e. has zero importance.